 HTML Title Tag

-tag isn't a meta tag, it is normally associated with the meta-description and meta-keywords because search engines display it on search result pages as the title of a webpage.
+Though the tag isn't a meta tag, it is normally associated with the meta-description and meta-keywords because search engines display it on search result pages as the title of a webpage.
 The meta-description tag is normally displayed below the title tag in search engine results and an example is shown below.

 Webmaster Resources - The Emirates Network

 Good collection free webmaster resources, tools, and articles for webmasters to assist them to improve and promote their website...